bonitasoft/bonita-doc/md/profiles-portal-overview.md

 - [REST API extension permissions](rest-api-authorization.md)
 - Navigation (menus) of Bonita Portal

 One organization entity can be mapped to several profiles.
-In Bonita Portal, a loggued user can switch between his/her profiles in the navigation bar.
+In Bonita Portal, a logged in user can switch between his/her profiles in the navigation bar.

 In development, the creation and edition of profiles is done through the [profile editor](profileCreation.md) in Bonita Studio.
 In non-production and production, an Administrator can use the _Organization_>_Profiles_ menu of Bonita Portal.